 HTC Titan of somewhat frightening dimensions can be seen from space and comes under the name Titan from HTC.
+In this article, I give you my HTC Titan review with specs included.

 Okay, it may not be visible from space, but everyone on the market will closely monitor the movement of this phone with a massive 4.7-inch screen.
-This is one of the first phones with Windows Phone 7 Mango operating system.
+This is one of the first phones with the Windows Phone 7 Mango operating system.

 At the same time, this is the largest model and it looks like it will stay that way for a long time.
 It seems like HTC wants to show competitors that size is very important.